james-carlson/basecamp-questions/README.md

 #### HTML & CSS Basics
 * Go to [codepen.io](https://codepen.io/) and have the student create a `<div>` with some text in it.
 Then, use a CSS class to give it some styling (e.g., make it white text on a blue background, etc.)
 #### Variables & Data Types
+* Make a string, array, object, and boolean variable.
 #### Operators
+* How many different operators can you name?
+(Have student describe what each ones does.
+Then discuss any ones they missed.)
 #### Objects
 * How do you make an object in JavaScript?
 * What is an object property?